-“It’s not only in our private plans that we associate with uncertainty," adds Tobias Flath, PwC Advisory Services Malaysia Manager, citing the fact that the further away a particular day is, the more unreliable the weather forecast would be.
+“It’s not only in our private plans that we associate with uncertainty," adds Tobias Flath, PwC Advisory Services Malaysia Associate Director, citing the fact that the further away a particular day is, the more unreliable the weather forecast would be.
 Conversely, the forecasts would be more precise – and the uncertainty narrower – the closer in time the event is.

 Many companies however, ignore uncertainties in their planning and come up with one-dimensional projections – e.g. “Next year, we expect sales growth of 3.5%”.
 The uncertainty is simply ignored – or at least until the planned and actual values are compared for the first time.
-“Then, all of a sudden, everyone’s surprised," notes Calvin.
+“Then, all of a sudden, everyone’s surprised," notes Dominic.

 The overall financial situation of a company or its business units can be quantified by taking into account the uncertainties in business planning.
-That’s why Calvin and Tobias believe "It’s time to shift gears from the forecasting of individual values to forecasting in the context of ranges.
+That’s why Dominic and Tobias believe "It’s time to shift gears from the forecasting of individual values to forecasting in the context of ranges.
 Decision makers need to learn to deal with uncertainty in planning."